-It is also used for pre-cast elements, the outer pressure is applied to the open surface of the concrete in the mold and vibration is applied to the bottom of the mold.
+Vibro pressing is also used for pre-cast elements, the outer pressure is applied to the open surface of the concrete in the mold, and the vibration is applied to the bottom of the mold.

 This gives pre-cast parts of great density and very high quality.

 - It is very important to absolutely compact the concrete as a result of air voids reduce the strength of the concrete.